jsam07/bag-it/README.md

 ### 2. Open in Visual Studio Preview 2022

-In order to run the MAUI application locally, you'll need to install Visual Studio Preview 2022 with the following workloads:
+In order to run the MAUI application locally, you'll need to install **the latest version of** Visual Studio Preview 2022 (.NET MAUI Preview 14) with the following workloads:
   - Mobile development with .NET
   - Universal Windows Platform development
   - Desktop development with C++
   - .NET Desktop Development
   - NET and web development (required for Blazor Desktop and the BlazorWebView control)

+*Note*: this is important since .NET MAUI is still in preview, breaking changes could occur if this is not done.

 Once VS Preview is configured, you can run the app in `Debug mode`, using either one of the  pre-installed `Android Emulators` or `Windows Machine` option.
 See below.
 <p align="center">